mohammedfawaz17/mohammedfawaz17.github.io/index.md

 ## About Me

-I am MOHAMMED FAWAZ studying engineering in APPLIED ELECTRONICS AND INSTRUMENTATION.
+I am MOHAMMED FAWAZ doing btech in Applied electronics and instrumentation.

 ### MARKDOWN